 All of my recent publications are below (these are for personal use and downloading them may violate copyright law in your country).

-Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (under review).
+Davis, C. P., Joergensen, G., Boddy, P., Dowling, C., & Yee, E. (in revision).
 Making it harder to ‘see’ meaning: The more you see something, the more its conceptual representation is shaped by visual experience.

-Davis, C. P., Altmann, G. T. M., & Yee, E. (under review).
+Davis, C. P., Altmann, G. T. M., & Yee, E. (in revision).
 Situational systematicity: A role for schema in understanding the differences between abstract and concrete concepts.

 Davis, C. P., Morrow, H. M., & Lupyan, G. (2019, preprint).
 What does a horgous look like?
 Nonsense words elicit meaningful drawings. psyArXiv. doi10.31234/osf.io/uve7d